justwriteclick/docslikecode/book/index.md

 <h1>Get the t-shirt!</h1>

-<a href="http://docslikecode.com/tshirt/">Coming soon - Docs Like Code t-shirts</a>!
+<a href="http://just-write-click.myshopify.com/">Now available - Docs Like Code t-shirts</a>!